 It is also important to ensure processes are in place to check that those intentions remain the same during the life cycle of the assignment.
 If there are any fundamental changes to the plans during the assignment, appropriate communications will be required with the assignee.

-If an employee is seconded from his home contract, consider whether the employee will have a UK role to return to.
-If not, you may wish to document what will happen upon their return if no appropriate UK role is available (for example will they be subject to a normal redundancy process or entitled to redundancy pay).
+If an employee is seconded from his home contract, consider whether the employee will be entitled to return to his/her previous role or some other suitable position.
+If not, you may wish to document what will happen upon their return if no appropriate role is available (for example will they be subject to a normal redundancy process or entitled to redundancy pay).

 Where the employee is on a host country contract consider whether you can fix the period

 If the employee is being put on a host country contract consider, within the parameters of the host country law, whether you can fix the term of the contract to cover the period of the assignment.
-Local advice will be required about what rights the employee will have on the termination of employment.
+Local advice will be required about what rights the employee will have during and on the termination of employment.
+In EU countries, for example, workers on fixed term contracts have specific rights.

 Consider tax and trailing reporting requirements